-The Circulation Master Plan, as shown on Figure 5-1 Master Circulation Plan, provides an efficient circulation system to meet the needs of RDP and surrounding communities.
+The Circulation Master Plan, as shown on Figure 5-1 Master Circulation Plan, provides a conceptually efficient circulation system to meet the needs of RDP and surrounding communities.
 A primary goal of the Rancho del Prado Circulation Master Plan is to provide safe travel corridors for vehicular and non-vehicular traffic, and secondary access to the neighboring Crystal Ridge and Prado Lane residential communities, increasing emergency ingress and egress while connecting all land use elements of RDP.

-As shown in Figure 5-1 Master Circulation Plan, primary access to the site will be achieved via two (2) access points: The main access points are extensions of off the existing Prado and Crystal Ridge Lanes.
+Figure 5-1 Master Circulation Plan shows the primary accesses to the site achieved via two (2) access points: Roadway extensions of existing Prado Lane and Crystal Ridge Lane.
 The extension of Prado Lane and Crystal Ridge Lane into RDP create a loop road and completes the circulation system within the RDPSP area.
 By creating a loop that connects Prado Lane and Crystal Ridge Lane, existing neighborhoods west of the development will gain secondary emergency access.
 Notably, upon development of the RDP circulation system, the Crystal Ridge and Prado Lane residential communities and Reche Canyon Elementary School will have two routes for emergency ingress and egress.
 Extensions of these roads will help also provide for improved utility services and public and emergency access into the planning areas.
 Roads within RDP are described in the roadway classifications in 5.4 Roadway Classifications.